harry16102003/Hate_Speech_Detection/README.md

 * Machine Learning Models: Implementation of classifiers to predict hate

 ## Dependencies
-To run this project, install the required dependencies: pip install pandas numpy seaborn matplotlib nltk scikit-learn
+To run this project, install the required dependencies:<br>
+<b>pip install pandas numpy seaborn matplotlib nltk scikit-learn</b>

 ## Results
 * Class imbalance: The dataset is skewed, with more instances in class-1.